+Step 4.
 Once you click on the sign up button, you will be asked to provide a unique username.
-After providing the username, you need to hit ‘Continue’.
+After providing the username, you need to click ‘Continue’.

-As you hit “ADD” button, you will be directed to an authentication page.
+Step 5.
+As you press “ADD” button, you will be directed to an authentication page.
 Here you will need to grant LambdaTest the access to your user-owned resources on Bitbucket.
 Hit on the blue button that says “Grant access”.

 Bitbucket APIs uses OAuth 2.0’s authorization code grant flow for generating access tokens on user’s behalf.

 What is an Access token?